TUM-AVS/F1TENTH-Auxiliaries/F1TENTH - f1tenth_system with 3D Livox LiDAR/README.md

-# 3D LiDAR SLAM and Localizaion on F1TENTH
+# 3D LiDAR SLAM and Localization on F1TENTH
+This page contains the drivers necessary to operate the F1Tenth/ RoboRacer cars with a 3D LiDAR sensor from Livox [Livox MID-360 product page](https://www.livoxtech.com/de/mid-360).
-ROS2 Packages and requirements for 3D LiDAR Localization and SLAM on the F1TENTH Platform with the Livox MID360 LiDAR.
+In addition, we provide a 3D LiDAR SLAM, tested and evaluated to work with the LiDAR.

+Next steps:
+- We will release a small test dataset from the Livox LiDAR in May 2025, allowing teams to evaluate the performance before receiving their sensors.
-## Installation
+## Installation - Livox Driver

 1. Create a new workspace for this project, add a `src` directory and clone this repository into it:
 ```